Skip to main content

 When is the Córdoba Guitar Festival 2026?

 The 45th International Guitar Festival of Córdoba runs from 25 June to 11 July 2026.
 The Gran Teatro and Teatro Góngora concerts start at 20:30; the outdoor Teatro de la Axerquía shows begin at 22:00–22:30.
-The programme is published on the official website (guitarracordoba.es) roughly two months before the festival opens.
+The full programme is on the official website at guitarracordoba.es.

 How much do Guitar Festival tickets cost?